Prerequisite/Corequisite: A GE Foundation course.

 Open to non-majors for General Education credit in Category D.2.B.

 Prerequisite/Corequisite: ENGL 100 or GE Composition (Area A1).

 An interdisciplinary overview of history, society, and culture in Latin America – Mexico, Central American, the Caribbean, and South America.
 Examines the political, economic, social, and cultural conditions for conflict, change, and continuity over the last five hundred years.

 Letter grade only (A-F).
-Same course as HIST 161 and LAS 161.
-Not open for credit to students with credit in HIST 161 and LAS 161.
+Same course as LAS 161.
+Not open for credit to students with credit in LAS 161.

 Prerequisite: SOC 100 or SOC 142 or instructor consent

-Introduction to descriptive and inferential statistics and applications in social and behavioral science research, performance of statistical exercises by interactive computer.
-Emphasis upon knowledge of which statistical tests to use and how to interpret results.
+Introduction to descriptive and inferential statistics and applications in sociological research; performance of statistical exercises by interactive computer.
+Emphasis on selection of appropriate statistical methods and proper interpretation.

 Letter grade only (A-F).
 (Discussion 3 hr., Lab 2 hrs.)
 Not open for credit to students with credit in HDEV 190, ANTH 202, MATH 108, MATH 180, PSY 110, or SOC 170.